-Our approach takes as input a single image \(I\) and a base garment template mesh \(M_{\text{in}}\) and performs a topology-preserving deformation of the input geometry given the image guidance to obtain the target deformed mesh \(M_{\text{def}} = D(I,M_{\text{in}})\) where \(D\) is a function represented by a neural network that optimizes over the input mesh.
+Our approach takes as input a single image \(I\) and a base garment template mesh \(M_{\text{in}}\) and performs a topology-preserving deformation of the input geometry given the image guidance to obtain the target deformed mesh \(M_{\text{def}} = D(I,M_{\text{in}})\) where \(D\) is a function that optimizes over the input mesh.
 An overview of our method is depicted in Fig.~\ref{fig:overview}.